NZ Space Agency

 In addition it will enable safe, secure, peaceful and responsible satellite launches from New Zealand; and ensure compliance with international obligations.

-The Bill was referred to the Foreign Affairs, Defence and Trade Select Committee for consideration; and is expected to be in law in mid-2017.
+The Bill was referred to the Foreign Affairs, Defence and Trade Select Committee for consideration; and is expected to be in law later in 2017.

 There are five United Nations space treaties.
 New Zealand is already a Party to the Outer Space Treaty (ratified in 1968), the Rescue Agreement (ratified in 1969), and the Liability Convention (ratified in 1974).